-Pursuant to the regulations of the Federal Energy Regulatory Commission (Commission or FERC), 18 C.F.R. § 5.11, TransCanada Hydro Northeast Inc. (TransCanada) presents this Proposed Study Plan (PSP) for the relicensing of the Wilder Hydroelectric Project (FERC Project No. 1892), Bellows Falls Hydroelectric Project (FERC Project No. 1855), and Vernon Hydroelectric Project (FERC Project No. 1904).

-This PSP includes those studies relevant and necessary to analyze the effects of continued operations of the projects.
-TransCanada is proposing 33 studies and data collection efforts in response to informal comments from stakeholders during scoping meetings in January 2013, as well as to the formal comments and study requests filed with FERC after the scoping meetings.
+Pursuant to the regulations of the Federal Energy Regulatory Commission (Commission or FERC), 18 C.F.R. § 5.11, TransCanada Hydro Northeast Inc. (TransCanada) filed its Proposed Study Plan (PSP) for the relicensing of the Wilder Hydroelectric Project (FERC Project No. 1892), Bellows Falls Hydroelectric Project (FERC Project No. 1892), and Vernon Hydroelectric Project (FERC Project No. 1904) on April 16, 2013.
+The PSP includes studies relevant and necessary to analyze the effects of continued operations of the projects.
+TransCanada proposed 33 studies and data collection efforts in response to informal comments from stakeholders during scoping meetings in January 2013, formal comments and study requests filed with FERC after the scoping meetings.